Gabaldonlab/jloh/README.md

 ...
 ```

-The program has many other options:
+## The workflow, described

+This section describes in detail what you can achieve with **JLOH**.

+### Command-line arguments

+JLOH has many command-line arguments that can be set to fine-tune the analysis:

 ```
 [I/O]